 Painters Tape

-While it's not good practice to leave painters tape on for too long, there are high quality tapes that can be left on for 30 or even 60 days.
-A good rule of thumb is to remove the tape when the paint has dried.
+While it's not good practice to leave painters tape on too long, there are high quality tapes that can be left on for 30 or even 60 days.
+A good rule of thumb is to remove the tape once the paint has dried.
 Learn more about how to prep for painting with painters tape in the video below.
+For more on how to use painters tape, you’ll find our practical guide useful.

 Tip